3.9 Provisions , Contingent Liabilities and Contingent assets

 Warranty obligations included in this type of provisions are not treated as a separate performance obligation, unless the customer has the option of contracting the warranty separately, therefore they are recognized in accordance with Ind AS 37.
 These provisions are classified as current liabilities since they relate to the operating construction projects cycle, in line with Ind AS 1.

 Provision towards guarantee claims in respect of ships delivered wherever provided/ maintained is based on technical estimation.
-For the ships delivered, guarantee claims are covered by way of insurance policies covering the guarantee period on case-to-case basis, wherever required.
+For the ships delivered, guarantee claims are covered by way of insurance policies covering the guarantee period on case-to-case basis, wherever required

-Provisions for anticipated losses are recognized when it becomes apparent that the total costs expected to fulfil a contract exceed expected contract revenues.
+Provisions for anticipated losses are recognized when it becomes apparent that the total costs expected to fulfi a contract exceed expected contract revenues.
 For the purpose of determining, where appropriate, the amount of the provision, budgeted contract revenue will include the forecast revenue that is considered probable, in line with Ind AS 37 as well as incremental costs.
-General costs are not directly attributable to a contract and are therefore excluded
+General costs are not directly attributable to a contract and are therefore excluded from the Budgeted cost unless they are explicitly passed on to the counterparty in accordance with the contract, in line with paragraph 68 of Ind AS 37.

 b) Contingent Liabilities and Contingent Assets

 In the normal course of business, contingent liabilities may arise from litigations and other claims against the Company.
 Where the potential liabilities have a low probability of crystallizing or are very difficult to quantify reliably, the Company treats them as contingent liabilities.
 Such liabilities are disclosed in the notes but are not provided for in the financial statements.
-Although there can be no assurance regarding the final outcome of the legal proceedings, Company does not expect them to have a materially adverse impact on the financial position or profitability.
-The Company does not recognize a contingent liability but discloses its existence in the financial statements.
+Although there can be no assurance regarding the final outcome of the legal proceedings Company does not expect them to have a materially adverse impact on the financial position or profitability The Company does not recognize a contingent liability but discloses its existence in the financial statements.

-A contingent asset is a possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.
+future events not wholly within the control of the entity.
 The Company does not recognize a contingent asset but discloses its existence in the financial statements where an inflow of economic benefits is probable.

 3.10 Revenue Recognition